Unique to You

 The effects are not limited to tobacco users either.
 "Research shows that exposure to secondhand smoke may increase a person's risk of developing lip, mouth, and throat cancers by more than 50%.
 Those exposed to secondhand smoke for more than 10 to 15 years may be twice as likely to develop oral cancer as those not exposed to passive smoke."3

 • Alcohol: Heavy alcohol use (more than two drinks a day for men and one per day for women per the ADA and CDC) increases your risk of developing oral cancer.
-According to the it_1, 7 of 10 oral cancer patients are heavy drinkers.4
+According to the American Cancer Society, 7 of 10 oral cancer patients are heavy drinkers.4

 • Using both tobacco and heavy alcohol use can increase your risk by 5-14 times versus people who do not smoke, chew, or drink alcohol.5